Revealed: the skills that employers are really looking for

 |Soft skill||Proportion of CVs mentioning skill|

 It's unclear why so few people mentioned these key skills.
 If you've not got many on your CV, remember that so many situations can demonstrate your strength in so many different skills.

 For example, you might think that you haven’t had any experience of training others because you’ve never explicitly been asked to teach someone.
-But that doesn't mean that you've not done it.
+But that doesn't mean that you haven't done it.

 Have you ever had a part-time job where you’ve taught a new worker what to do?
 Have you ever helped someone with uni or school work?
 Have you ever volunteered at a school or children’s group?
-Well guess what?
-You've got experience of training!
+Well, guess what?
+You've got experience training people!

 How to write a great CV

 As the survey shows, perfecting your CV is one of the most difficult (and important!) parts of pursuing the career you want.

 It might seem pretty daunting, but once you’ve nailed your CV you have it for life and can just make small tweaks as and when you need to.
 We recommend you grab some tasty snacks and schedule in a couple of hours to work on it.

 As we explain in our guide to CV writing, you should start by planning what you want to include in your CV.
 Write down all your work experience and education, then decide what's most important.